 These HIT bulking programs with their single sets to failure might not produce any muscle growth or fat loss in the average person.
 The workouts may be short, but it’ll take forever to get results out of them.
-Better to train with a more ideal volume for building muscle.
+Better to train with a more ideal training volume.

 However, to make sense of these results, there’s also some nuance that we need to discuss.
 Looking at the 1–4 set squatters, they gained an average of zero pounds of muscle.
 Not good.
 But that doesn’t mean that everyone gained zero pounds.
 This average is the result of some participants gaining muscle and others losing muscle.
-The gains are cancelled out by the losses.
+The losses cancel out the gains.

-Even with poor bulking programs, some guys will still succeed in spite of their sub-par workouts.
+Even with poor bulking programs, some guys succeed despite doing sub-par workouts.
 This is balanced out by the people who get absolutely terrible results out of them, sometimes finishing worse off than when they started.
-Whoever you are, though, it’s better to be in the 8-set group, especially if you don’t have good muscle-building genetics.
+However, whoever you are, it’s better to be in the 8-set group, especially if you don’t have good muscle-building genetics.

 This unexplained variation in muscle growth is a well-studied phenomenon.
-In another study that looked into it directly, the researchers put participants on a 12-week arms-only lifting program (bicep curls and tricep extensions):
+In another study that looked into it directly, the researchers put participants on a 12-week arm-bulking program (bicep curls and tricep extensions):